matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

 normal upgrades, but the data is not known at the moment the upgrade is proposed, but only when executed (they can be executed with the delay, or instantly if approved by the security council).
 Instant upgrades (used for security issues), on the other hand happen quickly and need to be approved by the Security Council in addition to the Governor.
-For hyperchains the difference is that upgrades now happen on multiple chains.
+For ZK Chains the difference is that upgrades now happen on multiple chains.
 This is only a problem for shadow upgrades - in this case, the chains have to tightly coordinate to make all the upgrades happen in a short time frame, as the content of the upgrade becomes public once the first chain is upgraded.
 The actual upgrade process is as follows: